-Work-related learning is important for all our students from Years 7–11.
+Careers and work-related learning are important for all our students from Years 7 – 11 and is embedded into the curriculum.
 We organise Industry Days and other Careers events in school.
-All Year 11 students are offered Careers advice and some students may be given the opportunity for a regular work placement for one or two days a week.
+All Key Stage 4 students are offered Careers advice.

-With our extensive programme of learning outside the classroom, encompassing everything from visits linked to curriculum areas to residential trips which encourage confidence and independence, we believe that our curriculum offers a wide range of opportunities for every student and Ofsted agrees with us – awarding us “Outstanding” for the third consecutive time in October 2013.
+With our extensive programme of learning outside the classroom, encompassing everything from visits linked to curriculum areas to residential trips which encourage confidence and independence, we believe that our curriculum offers a wide range of opportunities for every student and Ofsted agrees with us – awarding us an “Outstanding” rating on three consecutive inspections.

 Our aim is to kindle a passion for English whilst laying the foundations for a successful study of GCSE at KS4.
 There is a strong emphasis on students being able to read and write to a high standard, as well as in speaking and listening situations.